HealthCatalyst/SSIS/R Extensibility Instructions.md

 - You have successfully created an output table and pushed prediction to the SAM database via the vignette [here](https://docs.healthcare.ai/articles/site_only/deploy_model.html)
 - You know which version of R and healthcareai your model was trained on.
 Can verify on the workstation in R via `library(healthcareai)` and then `sessionInfo()`
-- This same version of R is installed on the ETL server.
+- This same version of R used for development is installed on the ETL server.
 See [here](https://cran.r-project.org/bin/windows/base/) for latest download and  [here](https://cran.r-project.org/bin/windows/base/old/) for older versions.
 Please make sure this isn't a user-specific install
 - You've downloaded the DOS ETL User Guide.
 See [here](https://community.healthcatalyst.com/docs/DOC-2096) for 4.0 and [here](https://community.healthcatalyst.com/docs/DOC-2674) for 4.2

 ## Pre-extensibility checks